weletesadok/Social-Media-Post-Management/README.md

-# socail media post management website built with django4 and react.
+## social media post management website built with django4 and react.

 the front end of this project is under development to run the backend use the next commands.